6 Reasons Why Data Privacy Is Important For Businesses

 Data privacy is often purely looked at through the lens of legal compliance, which is important, but it can provide much more for your business than just passive risk avoidance.

-In other words, data privacy is the defining factor of tomorrow’s virtual world — and we’re all living in it.
+Data privacy is the defining factor of tomorrow’s virtual world, and we are all living in it.

 Etienne Cussol CIPP/E, CIPM